-Senator Landrieu is the Chair of the Senate Committee on Small Business and Entrepreneurship and is working to promote economic growth by giving American small businesses the tools they need for success.
+Senator Landrieu is working to promote economic growth by giving American small businesses the tools they need for success.

 Louisiana’s unique small businesses include antique shops in the New Orleans historic French Quarter and meat pie stands in Natchitoches.
 The state’s nearly 400,000 small businesses make up close to 98 percent of the state’s businesses.
 They employ more than half of the workforce and have generated close to a half trillion dollars since 2001.
 Senator Landrieu is continuing the fight for the prosperity of small businesses in Louisiana and across the nation.